Hare Behavior-AnimalBehaviorCorner

 Despite this segregation, there is still a sense of community among them; they groom each other regularly to help reduce parasites in the fur, they call out warning signals when they sense danger nearby, and will even eat together when food sources become scarce.

-3. Hare Behavioral Adaptations
+3. Hare Behavior Adaptations

 Hares are fascinating animals that have evolved to survive in a variety of terrains and climates.
 They have developed certain behaviors to maximize their chances of survival and reproduction.